Christian Eriksen: Brentford

 On 31 January 2022, Eriksen signed for Premier League club Brentford on a six-month contract.
 On 26 February 2022, his first appearance was as a substitute in a 2–0 defeat to Newcastle United - he replaced Mathias Jensen, who came on in Eriksen's place in the game in which he suffered a cardiac arrest.
 He recorded his first assist since his cardiac arrest in a 2–0 win over Burnley on 12 March.
 He scored his first goal back in the Premier League in a 4–1 away win against West London rivals Chelsea on 2 April, helping the Bees secure their first victory over Chelsea since 1939.
-Between the date of Eriksen's Brentford debut and the end of the season only Kevin De Bruyne and Martin Ødegaard created more chances in the Premier League.
+Between the date of Eriksen's Brentford debut and the end of the season, only Kevin De Bruyne and Martin Ødegaard created more chances in the Premier League.

 Manchester United

 On 15 July 2022, Manchester United announced they had reached an agreement to sign Eriksen on a three-year deal.
-On 28 July 2022, it was confirmed that he would wear the number 14 shirt.

-On 7 August, Eriksen made his club debut in 2–1 home loss against Brighton & Hove Albion in the Premier League.
-He made his first assist for the club in a 3–1 home league victory over rivals Arsenal when he assisted Marcus Rashford's second goal.
+On 28 July, it was confirmed that he would wear the number 14 shirt.
+On 7 August, Eriksen made his debut in a 2–1 home loss against Brighton & Hove Albion in the Premier League.
+He provided his first assist in a 3–1 home league victory over rivals Arsenal, setting up Marcus Rashford's second goal.
 He scored his first goal for the club in a 2–1 away league victory over Fulham.
-Despite missing the final due to an ankle injury, Eriksen was a key part of Manchester United's 2022–23 EFL Cup winning side, having scored his first home goal for the club in a 2–0 fourth round win over Burnley at Old Trafford.
+Despite missing the final due to an ankle injury, Eriksen was a key part of United's 2022–23 EFL Cup winning side, having scored his first home goal for the club in a 2–0 fourth round win over Burnley at Old Trafford.

+In late May 2025, it was announced that Eriksen would depart the club upon the expiration of his contract at the conclusion of the 2024–25 season.
+His last match with United was on 25 May against Aston Villa; Eriksen scored a penalty to help United win 2–0 on the last weekend of the Premier League season.

+VfL Wolfsburg

+On 10 September 2025, Eriksen joined Bundesliga side VfL Wolfsburg on a two-year contract, with the option of a further year's extension.